|Nutritional Guidelines (per serving)|

 Add the cream to the 1/3 cup of concentrated apple juice in the saucepan and bring this liquid to a boil.
 Meanwhile, place the chopped milk chocolate in a large bowl.

 Once the cream-apple juice mixture is boiling, pour it through a strainer over the chopped chocolate.
 Use a whisk to gently stir the chocolate until it melts and you have a smooth, shiny ganache.

-Press a layer of cling wrap on top of the ganache and refrigerate it until it is firm enough to scoop and roll, about 2 hours.
+Press a layer of cling wrap on top of the ganache (this is the truffle mixture) and refrigerate it until it is firm enough to scoop and roll, about 2 hours.

 Return the balls to the refrigerator until they’re very firm, another 30 minutes.

 While you’re waiting for the truffle to firm up, crumble the graham crackers using a food processor or by rolling over them with a rolling pin.
 Then, melt the chocolate candy coating in the microwave, stirring after every 30 seconds to prevent overheating.